vacp2p/rfc/ETHCHAT.md

 ## Interaction with Ethereum

 Storing static data is done using a dedicated smart contract *PublicKeyStorage* which associates the Ethereum wallet address of a user with his public key.
-This mapping is done by the PublicKeyStorage using a *publicKeys* function, or a *setPublicKey* function.
+This mapping is done by PublicKeyStorage using a *publicKeys* function, or a *setPublicKey* function.
 This mapping is done if the user passed an authorization process.
 A user who wants to retrieve a public key associated with a specific walled address calls a function *getPublicKey*.
 The user provides the wallet address as the only input parameter for *getPublicKey*.